Canada Liberal leader Trudeau says would scrap F-35 program

 The party said in a statement it would launch an open and transparent competition to replace Canada’s aging CF-18 fighter jets.
-It said a Liberal government would not purchase the F-35 stealth fighter-bomber.
+It said a Liberal government will not purchase the F-35 stealth fighter-bomber.

 “Our (military) commitments will, among other things, ensure that the Royal Canadian Navy is able to operate as a blue water fleet well into the future,” Trudeau said in a statement.